-His work is noted for functional qualities and it’s wide range of references, including skate culture, street style, hip-hop, and clothing from the Middle East.
+His work is noted for its functional qualities and its wide range of references, including skate culture, street style, hip-hop, and clothing from the Middle East.
 “The designer matures a peculiar clothing language through the celebration of his innate heritage between European and Middle-Eastern culture.
 It is therefore the burst of an instinctive primitiveness in which raw materials and accurate tailoring fuse together.”

-Saberi has collaborated with multiple brands, designers and artists throughout his career, such as Dita Eyewear, Geza Schoen, and Reebok, Salomon, to name a few.
+Saberi has collaborated with multiple brands, designers, and artists throughout his career, such as Dita Eyewear, Geza Schoen, and Reebok, Salomon, to name a few.
 In 2013, Saberi launched a secondary line called 11 by Boris Bidjan Saberi.
 This line features more streetwear with a sporty appearance and is generally targeting a lower price point than the products in his mainline.
 As stated on the about text on his website: “11 is in fact the symbolic trademark of the brand and the name of Saberi’s additional line.”

 Nevertheless, the products of the mainline can be considered even more high-end than those of the secondary line.
-It includes a range of high-end luxury pants: The probably most-popular P13 (regular fit), the “hiphop-fashion baggy kind of” P23 and the P14 which falls into the category slim fit.
+It includes a range of high-end luxury pants: The probably most-popular P13 (regular fit), the “hip-hop-fashion baggy kind of” P23, and the P14 which falls into the category slim fit.
 All pants are available as waxed, so-called vinyl processed pants and some even exist as hand-stitched versions.